aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Execution

-- Execution in the Aptos blockchain is a Aptos node component that manages the block of transactions.
-Execution component stores successful transactions.
+- Execution in the Aptos blockchain is an Aptos node component that manages the block of transactions.
+The execution component stores successful transactions.

 ### Expiration Time